-Once you purchase your copy of “The Hero’s Journey Dream Oracle Cards” sign up here (with proof of purchase) and receive The Hero’s Journey Dream Oracle Master Class ($100 value) FREE, with me and Rassouli!
+Once you purchase your copy of “The Hero’s Journey Dream Oracle Cards” sign up here (with proof of purchase) and receive The Hero’s Journey Dream Oracle Master Class ($100 value) for only $25, with me and Rassouli!

 · Purchase your copy of The Hero’s Journey Dream Oracle Cards HERE or via the BUY NOW buttons.

 · Copy your Amazon Order number (receipt confirmation of purchase)

 · Return to this page to input your name, email, and Amazon Order number in the form below

 · Check your inbox for your Hero’s Journey Dream Oracle Master Class purchase link (value $100)